foundry-rs/book/src/cheatcodes/README.md

     // Stops collecting onchain transactions
     function stopBroadcast() external;

+    // Get the path of the current project root function projectRoot() external returns (string memory);

     // Snapshot the current state of the evm.
     // Returns the id of the snapshot that was created.
     // To revert a snapshot use `revertTo`